CiarenceW/CiarenceUnbelievableModifications/README.md

 ### DropGunEverywhere
 Allow you to drop your gun in any scene, anytime.

+### RobotTweaks
+Fixes the Bomb Bot so that it doesn't soft-lock the game when it spots the player.
+You can now choose the colours of the lights on the killdrones!
+Also includes a disco option, inspired by [this](https://www.youtube.com/watch?v=welzVVJD4ok) video, by IwanPlays

 ### GunTweaks
 For now, only fixes the main spring on the Desert Eagle, which clips through the grip.
 Let me know if there's anything else that could need fixed.